Bible-Translation-Tools/Orature/README.md

 # otter-jvm
-JVM specific packages for the 8woc2018 project Supports Windows, MacOs, Linux, and any other operating system that supports the desktop JVM
+JVM specific packages for the otter project
+Supports Windows, MacOs, Linux, and any other operating system that supports the desktop JVM